-RCI has maintained strong profitability despite the cyclical nature of the car market, but profits will decline this year because of the coronavirus
+RCI has maintained strong profitability despite the cyclical nature of the car market, but profits are affected by the coronavirus crisis

-RCI has consistently generated a comfortable net banking income exceeding 4% of average performing assets over the last five years (4.4% for 2019).
+RCI has consistently generated a comfortable net banking income exceeding 4% of average performing assets over the last five years (4.22% for H1 2020 and 4.4% for 2019).
 The resilience of the bank's net interest income, representing around 70% of its net banking income, stems from its profitable car-financing activities (including packaged products such as leasing associated with ancillary services, which are less price sensitive than plain vanilla loans) and contained funding costs.
 The relatively long-term tenure of the car-financing contracts mitigates to some extent the effects of the car market cycles and reduces income volatility.

-The bank also has good cost efficiency because of its low fixed costs, which accounted for around 1.3% of its average performing assets and resulted in a cost-to-income ratio of around 30% for 2019.
+The bank also has good cost efficiency because of its low fixed costs, which accounted for around 1.3% of its average performing assets and resulted in a cost-to-income ratio of around 30% for H1 2020.
 This high cost efficiency reflects the fact that the bank benefits from various services provided by Renault and the network of car dealers (for example, distribution channels), as well as from the group's marketing initiatives.